Contents

 Structural malformity causes neurons, tissue, and blood vessels to misfunction.
 Functional imbalances affect physiological brain functions, including oxygen and blood circulation, brain wave states, and brain chemical levels.

-The severity of PCS symptoms varies depending on how structural and functional systems are affected buy may include:
+The severity of PCS symptoms and progress of traumatic brain injury recovery varies depending on how structural and functional systems are affected buy may include:

 • Amnesia